 The beauty of Weiseth’s statement and the pursuit of gender equality is that men and women both benefit.
 We all become more fully human when a plurality of voices is heard.
 Men who have grown up never hearing a woman preach are missing something.
 Inclusive pulpits are not just about showing young women that they too can pursue vocational ministry.
 Inclusive pulpits are about helping women and men become more fully human and hear the truths of God in fresh ways.

-A closing word to any male pastors reading this.
+A closing word to the male pastors reading this.
 Based on my own experience: our egalitarian theology and preaching are not enough to convey the truth of egalitarianism to the women in our congregations.
-When we preach that women are equally gifted as preachers and pastors, yet fail to demonstrate this by inviting women into our pulpits, we’re missing the mark.
+When we preach that women are equally gifted as preachers and pastors yet fail to demonstrate this by inviting women into our pulpits, we’re missing the mark.

-But this can be hard.
+This can be hard.
 There may not be any women who come to mind when you think about inviting a female pastor to preach and you may not find many resumes from women pastors when you begin a hiring process.
-Perhaps this should be a wake-up call to us to focus more heavily on investing in young women; training, equipping, and empowering them to be the pastors God has called them to be.
+Should that be the case, let it be a wake-up call to focus more heavily on investing in young women; training, equipping, and empowering them to be the pastors God has called them to be.